 It appears the only thing the emergency declaration has achieved is the banning of protests by the working masses and youths, living in the affected states, against the removal of fuel subsidy.
 This is aside other attacks on democratic rights under the guise of fighting terrorism.
 As we argued below, only the unity of the working masses, poor and youths in struggle against neo-liberal attacks can effectively cut across sectarian divide.
 The mass struggles and occupations in Kano where Christians formed a ring around Muslims praying show how this unity can be achieved in struggle and why Socialists argue that Nigeria can only be saved from descending into anarchy if the working class and poor take political power.
 07 January 2012

 Democratic Socialist Movement (DSM) â€“ CWI Nigeria – joins all working class people, youth and students to condemn indiscriminate bombing attacks by the Boko Haram group.
 Boko Haram has attacked many and together with their pursuers â€“ the Nigerian security apparatuses â€“ have caused the death of many ordinary Nigerians; either at street battles or bombing of targets.

-The mass of the working peoples also need unite to defeat anti-poor neo-liberal economic policies that drive the majority of the population to a life of poverty and desperation including terrorist bombings, armed robberies etc. Millions of youths are unemployed while inflation ravages the land.
+The DSM call on the mass of the working peoples to unite to defeat anti-poor neo-liberal economic policies that drive the majority of the population to a life of poverty and desperation including terrorist bombings, armed robberies etc. Millions of youths are unemployed while inflation ravages the land.